-Most people go to the physician and are prescribed medications for a short duration of time, take their medication as directed, and stop the medication as instructed.
-No one goes to the doctor and begins to take prescription medication with the intention of becoming a drug addict; however, prescription drug abuse is a growing problem in the United States and worldwide.
-Many people who go on to engage in prescription drug abuse erroneously believe that prescription and over-the-counter medications are safer than illegal street drugs, however this is only the case if the intended person takes the proper dosage at the right time.
-When abused, prescription drugs can be highly addictive and put abusers at risk for health risks – including fatal overdose – most especially when combined with other drugs or alcohol.
-The most common classes of abused drugs include:
+When taken as prescribed by a licensed medical provider, prescription drugs can be effective and beneficial.
+However, prescription drug abuse is a growing problem in the United States and worldwide.
+Many people who go on to abuse prescription drugs believe that prescription and over-the-counter medications are safer than illegal street drugs, but this is only the case if the individual takes the proper dosage at the right time.
+When abused, prescription drugs can be highly addictive and put individuals at risk for severe health risks, including fatal overdose.
+Prescription drugs are especially dangerous when combined with other drugs or alcohol.
+The most common classes of abused prescription drugs include:

-Opioid Narcotics: These prescription painkillers are used to manage people who have moderate-to-severe pain associated with broken bones, cancer, surgery, and other types of chronic pain.
+Opioid Narcotics: These prescription painkillers are used to manage moderate-to-severe pain associated with broken bones, cancer, surgery, and other types of chronic pain.
 Opioid narcotics include Norco, Vicodin, and OxyContin.

-CNS Depressants: These sedative-hypnotics include medications used to induce sleep and reduce anxiety and include benzodiazepines such as Xanax, Valium, Klonopin, and Ativan.
+CNS Depressants: Used to induce sleep and reduce anxiety, these sedative-hypnotics include benzodiazepines such as Xanax, Valium, Klonopin, and Ativan.

-Stimulants: These prescription medications are used treat narcolepsy and ADHD in those who have these disorders.
+Stimulants: These prescription medications are used for the treatment of narcolepsy and ADHD.
 Stimulants include Adderall and Ritalin.

-When taken directly as intended, prescription medications very safely treat specific mental or physical symptoms; however, when taken in different quantities or after symptoms have dissipated, these medications affect the brain in ways similar to illegal drugs.
+When taken as intended, prescription medications safely treat specific mental or physical symptoms.
+However, when taken in different quantities or after symptoms have dissipated, these medications affect the brain in ways similar to illegal drugs.
 All of these classes of drugs directly or indirectly lead to feelings of pleasure by stimulating the production of dopamine in the brain.
 Repeated abuse of prescription medications can very quickly lead to addiction and dependence.